drachlyznardh/git-historian/CHECKPOINT.md

    This is due to the ordering of commits: relative position can lead to arrows begin obscured by some other parts of the history.
 Layout of arrows must be mirrored.

-## Done

-Here's the list of registered progress.

  - My `less` does not support the `\U2b24` character, while `more` does.
 I guess I'll change that to something less obscure (?), like the `\2022` bullet;